 (4) After selection, the Service Historian writes the final narrative and works with NCTC staff to produce the final plaque.

 For information on the content of this chapter, contact the National Conservation Training Center.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.